Michad/tilegroxy/docs/configuration.md

 ### Proxy

 Proxy providers are the simplest option that simply forward tile requests to another HTTP(s) endpoint.
-The endpoints should return raster image tiles in the same standard ZXY tiling scheme.
+This provider is primarily used for map layers that already return imagery in tiles: ZXY, TMS, or WMTS.
+TMS inverts the y coordinate compared to ZXY and WMTS formats, which is handled by the InvertY parameter

 Name should be "proxy"